List of Coronation Street characters introduced in 1990: Vicky Arden

-Rather than put her off, this inspires Vicky to enrol on a Business Studies course at the local technical college, and she becomes Steve's business partner, insisting that she has control of the finances, annoying Fiona.
+Rather than put her off, this inspires Vicky to enrol on a Business Studies course at the local Technical College, and she becomes Steve's business partner, insisting that she has control of the finances, annoying Fiona.
 This gets worse when Vicky and Steve go to Dublin for a 'business' weekend.
 Fiona dumps him, leaving the way clear for Vicky.
 She seduces him easily and they announce their engagement at Steve's 21st birthday party in 1995, shocking everybody and incensing Bet.
 Alec returns for a brief period, to convince Vicky to end the relationship, to no avail; he even offers Steve £5,000 not to marry Vicky.
 Eventually, the pair marry in St. Lucia, and Bet gives her blessing, as she knows that Vicky is happy.
+Vicky's relationship with Bet sours in October 1995 when she refuses to provide her with the funds to buy The Rovers Return when it is put up for sale.
+Bet kicks Vicky out of the pub and doesn't tell her about her plans to depart which happen later the same day.

 After their marriage, Vicky and Steve have a long honeymoon in the Caribbean and America.
 When they return, they turn their attention to the business, which needs another injection of capital, again provided by Vicky.
 Their relationship struggles, thanks to Steve spending Vicky's money, and the final straw comes when he is arrested on Christmas Day 1995 for buying stolen whisky.
-He is guilty, but persuades Vicky to bribe Malcolm Fox to say that Steve did not know that the whisky was stolen.
+Steve is guilty, but persuades Vicky to bribe Malcolm Fox to say that he did not know that the whisky was stolen.
 Steve is freed, and they assume that they are safe.
-However, the police discover the bribery when Malcolm's wife confesses.
+However, in early 1996, the police discover the bribery when Malcolm's wife confesses in spite after she discovers he has been having an affair.
+Alec returns to the streets again to support his granddaughter and makes it clear that he holds Steve completely responsible for the situation.
 Vicky and Steve are arrested and they stand trial, blaming each other, and both are found guilty.
 Steve is sentenced to two years in prison, and Vicky is given a one-year suspended sentence.
-She decides to get on with her life without Steve, and enrols in a hotel management course at an exclusive college in Switzerland.
-She leaves in June 1996, and divorces Steve whilst he is in prison.
+She decides to get on with her life without Steve, and enrols in a hotel management course at an exclusive college in Switzerland thanks to Alec's contacts.
+She leaves in June 1996, and divorces Steve while he is in prison.
+Before she leaves, Vicky makes final amends with Fiona and with Steve's parents Jim and Liz.